Wilson Dam

-Wilson Dam is a dam spanning the Tennessee River between Lauderdale County and Colbert County in the U.S. state of Alabama.
+Wilson Dam is a dam on the Tennessee River in Lauderdale and Colbert counties of Alabama, United States.
 Completed in 1924 by the United States Army Corps of Engineers, it impounds Wilson Lake, and is one of nine Tennessee Valley Authority (TVA) dams on the Tennessee River.
-The dam was declared a National Historic Landmark on November 13, 1966, for its role as the first dam to come under the TVA's administration.
-The dam is named for former President of the United States Woodrow Wilson.
+It was declared a National Historic Landmark on November 13, 1966, for its role as the first dam to come under the TVA's administration.
+The dam is named for President Woodrow Wilson.